Carisbrooke: Carisbrooke Castle

 Carisbrooke Castle was originally a Roman fort.
 The castle is at the top of Castle Hill.
 It was built soon after William the Conqueror came to England.
 The William FitzOsbern, 1st Earl of Hereford may have been responsible for its construction, but he was killed in battle during 1071 and so would have had little opportunity to oversee the construction.
 Osbern's son, Roger, is more likely to have built or refortified the castle.
 It was at Carisbrooke Castle that William arrested his own half brother, Odo for acts of treason.

 King Henry I of England granted the castle in the first year of his reign to Richard de Redvers.
 The Redvers family owned the castle for much of the Medieval period, only ending in November 1293 when the last Redvers, Isabel died.
 In 1136, Baldwin de Redvers took refuge in the castle on the run from King Stephen of England.
 The wells on the island ran dry and Baldwin gave up the land in exchange for his head.
 Baldwin's land was restored to him in 1153 when Henry II became king.
 Baldwin, the last male in the line, died in 1216 poisoned, it is said by Peter II of Savoy.
 Isabella de Fortibus, Baldwin's sister took control of the castle and successfully ran it until her death in 1293.
 After the death of Isabella de Fortibus in 1293 the castle became the property of Edward I and the crown.

-In 1355 Edward III granted the ownership of the castle to his daughter Isabel.
-In 1377 The French landed on the Isle of Wight and attacked Carisbrooke castle.
+In 1355, Edward III granted the ownership of the castle to his eldest daughter, Isabella.
+In 1377, a French force landed on the Isle of Wight and besieged Carisbrooke castle.
 The castle did not fall to the French.
-Later in 1647 Charles I took refuge at Carisbrooke but the castle later turned out to be his prison from where he attempted several times to escape but failed.
-His daughter princess Elizabeth later died there aged 14.
+Later, in 1647, Charles I took refuge at Carisbrooke, but the castle later became his prison, from where he attempted several times to escape but failed.
+His second daughter, Princess Elizabeth, later died there in 1650, aged 14.

-It later became the royal residence of Princess Beatrice the 9th daughter of Queen Victoria who put in the gardens which have been recently restored.
+The castle later became the royal residence of Princess Beatrice, the ninth daughter of Queen Victoria, who put in the gardens which have been recently restored.
 She established the museum in the centre of the bailey.

 Cultural references

+The Romantic poet John Keats lodged in Carisbrooke while touring the Isle of Wight in April 1817.
+In a letter to John Hamilton Reynolds, he wrote, “I see Carisbrooke Castle from my window, and have found several delightful wood-alleys, and copses, and quick freshes”.
+Finding Carisbrooke to be cheaper than Shanklin, and more convenient for exploring the Island on foot, Keats observed an abundance of primroses and described a view of the mainland “from a little hill nearby”.
+He started work on Endymion at Carisbrooke.

 Carisbrooke appears as "Chalkburne" in the 1886 novel The Silence of Dean Maitland by Maxwell Gray.
+It is also an important location in John Meade Falkner's novel Moonfleet.